macMikey/LC-HACK/tools/PowerStrip/README.txt

 The individual patches are in a PowerPlugs folder in the same folder as the plugin.
-Enabling and disabling patches is done through the PowerStrip plugin: the list of PowerPlugs is initialized when the plugin starts up clicking on a line in the list will toggle whether it is enabled at IDE launch.
+Enabling and disabling patches is done through the PowerStrip plugin: the list of PowerPlugs is initialized when the plugin starts up clicking on a line in the list will toggle whether it is enabled at plugin launch.
+  The enabled PowerPlugs are stored as json objects in PowerPlugs.txt.

 From the docs (and the stack script header)

 /*
 * PowerStrip
-* mark wieder and ah,software 2021
+* mark wieder and ah,software 2023
 *
 * PowerStrip is an umbrella for patches to system IDE scripts.